Logo Voyage

-Letterfrack is a small village on the Atlantic coast of Connemara, County Galway.
-In Irish Leitir means a rough hillside and fraic means speckled, referring to the bright quartzite rocks.
+Letterfrack is a village on the coast of Connemara in County Galway, with a population of about 200.
+In Irish Leitir means a rock-strewn hillside and fraic means speckled, referring to the bright quartzite rocks.
 The main reasons to visit are Connemara National Park and Kylemore Abbey and Gardens.

 Get in